David-Reset/Concrete-Structures-Constructability-Framework/README.md

 - **Examples** — real design drawings tagged as Concern, Acceptable, or Recommended *(optional)*
 - **Supporting Images** — images, excerpts, diagrams, or site photographs that support the evidence or show what the issue looks like in practice *(optional)*
 - **Related Entries** — links to other entries worth considering alongside this one (e.g. a chamfer detail and a drip groove on the same formed edge).
 Each link can carry a short note explaining why the other entry is relevant *(optional)*
+- **Comments** — short community notes, observations, questions, or regional feedback left by readers and shown beneath the entry.
+Comments are reviewed and de-identified before they appear, and are shown anonymously by default *(optional)*
 - **Search keywords** — extra words a searcher might type that aren't already written in the entry (synonyms, trade jargon, abbreviations), used to help the entry surface in search *(optional)*

 Entries are date-stamped and designed to be updated as construction technology and practice evolve.